-4.16.
+4.19.
 The Act does not define what constitutes a public detriment.
 The ACCC adopts a broad approach.
 This is consistent with the Tribunal which has defined it as:

-...any impairment to the community generally, any harm or damage to the aims pursued by the society including as one of its principal elements the achievement of the goal of economic efficiency.12
+...any impairment to the community generally, any harm or damage to the aims pursued by the society including as one of its principal elements the achievement of the goal of economic efficiency.

-4.17.
+- 4.20.
+RACQ submits that it is concerned about the potential implications on competition and consumer welfare arising from the Conduct.
+However, RACQ also submits that the terms of the draft determination are reasonable and sufficient to address any immediate competition, pricing and consumer welfare concerns. - 4.21.
 The ACCC has considered whether the sharing of certain information between Participating Entities under the Conduct may dampen competition during and/or following expiration of the authorisation, thereby resulting in a public detriment.